jhannemann/bowling/instructions/BowlingGame.md

 We will add a public attribute named `speed` and a private one named `rigidBody`.
 In the `Start ()` method,
-we will retrive the ball's Rigidbody component.
+we will retrieve the ball's Rigidbody component.
 We will the use it in the `Update ()` method to set the ball's speed when the user presses the space bar.

 The resulting code looks like this: